 Our independent registered public accounting firm has not conducted an audit of our internal control over financial reporting.
 However, in connection with the audits of our consolidated financial statements for the year ended December 31, 2016 and 2017 and as of December 31, 2016 and 2017, we and our predecessor independent registered public accounting firm identified two "material weaknesses" in our internal control over financial reporting and other control deficiencies.
-As defined in standards established by the PCAOB, a "material weaknesses" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
+As defined in standards established by the PCAOB, a "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 The material weaknesses identified related to (1) our lack of sufficient skilled staff with U.S. GAAP knowledge and SEC reporting knowledge for the purpose of financial reporting as well as the lack in formal accounting policies and procedures manual to ensure proper financial reporting in accordance with U.S. GAAP and SEC reporting requirements; and (2) our internal audit function is still in the process of establishing formal risk assessment process and internal control framework.
-In connection with the audits of our consolidated financial statements for the year ended December 31, 2019 and as of December 31, 2019, and identified two additional material weaknesses in our internal control over financial reporting.
-The two additional material weaknesses identified by us and our successor independent registered public accounting firm determined that these to Company did not maintain effective controls over the accounting treatments of new business arrangements, including new Consolidated trusts related arrangements; and (2) there was not adequate management oversight of accounting activities in relating to certain tax practices to conform to the U.S. GAAP.
+In connection with the audits of our consolidated financial statements for the year ended December 31, 2019 and as of December 31, 2019, we and our successor independent registered public accounting firm determined that these two material weaknesses remain as of December 31, 2019, and identified two additional material weaknesses in our internal control over financing reporting.
+The two additional material weaknesses identified by us and our successor independent registered public accounting firm related to: (1) the Company did not maintain effective controls over the accounting treatments of new business arrangements, including new Consolidated Trusts related arrangements; and (2) there was not adequate management oversight of accounting activities in relating to certain tax practices to conform to the U.S. GAAP.
+In connection with the audits of our consolidated financial statements for the year ended December 31, 2020 and as of December 31, 2020, we and our successor independent registered public accounting firm determined that three material weaknesses remain as of December 31, 2020, which related to (1) our lack of sufficient skilled staff with U.S. GAAP knowledge and SEC reporting knowledge for the purpose of financial reporting as well as the lack in formal accounting policies and procedures manual to ensure proper financial reporting in accordance with U.S. GAAP and SEC reporting requirements; (2) our internal audit function is still in the process of establishing formal risk assessment process and internal control framework; and (3) there was not adequate management oversight of accounting activities in relating to certain tax practices to conform to the U.S. GAAP.